-For the 2006-2007 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
+For the 2007-2008 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
 We are, of course, pleased with these results.
-This is an improvement over the previous year, where student learning was assessed as "green" on only one of our three learning goals.
-As we noted in the 2005-2006 report, however, we must caution that the small numbers of students evaluated makes it difficult to discern any trends at the current time.
-Nevertheless, to improve to "green" for all three learning goals is an encouraging sign.
+This continues the improvement we noted in 2006-2007 compared to the previous year, where student learning was assessed as "green" on only one of our three learning goals.